 A wealth of undergraduate and research experience

-- Maria “Mar” Arroyo arrives from the University of Miami, where beyond being a research and teaching assistant she participated in 6 research cruises for a total of 57 days at sea.
+- Mar Arroyo arrives from the University of Miami where, beyond being a research and teaching assistant, he participated in 6 research cruises for a total of 57 days at sea.

 - Kristen Bachand spent summer 2015 as a Research Experience for Undergraduates (REU) student at VIMS, which played a major role in her choice to enter the graduate program after finishing her undergraduate studies at Brown University.
 “I look forward to studying how to use my research skills to help protect the marine environment,” says Bachand.
 “I know so much information about these ecosystems, but still know so little about putting this knowledge into practice.
 I really feel that VIMS will allow me to do this.”

 - Kate Bemis distinguished herself at Cornell University as the first author of an article in the journal Copeia.
 Her NOAA Hollings Undergraduate scholarship allowed her to work at the National Systematics Laboratory, where she edited a 450+ page monograph on Fishes of the Western North Atlantic.
 Bemis has received a National Science Foundation Graduate Research Fellowship for her studies at VIMS.

 - John “Jack” Conroy was a member of the James Monroe Scholar program at William & Mary, which honors outstanding academic performance.
 He participated as an undergraduate member of the VIMS team on their research cruise to the Palmer Station Antarctica Long-Term Ecological Research station during winter 2014.

 - James DelBene worked as a staff biologist at Perennial Environmental Services in Texas from 2014 to 2016.
 During his undergraduate career at Hope College in Michigan, he served as a shark biology intern at the Mote Marine Lab in Florida.
 DelBene will work alongside researchers in the Center for Coastal Resources Management during his studies at VIMS.